rmotafreitas/my-kata-machine/README.md

-> This is my walkthorugh throuth the ThePrimeagen course "https://frontendmasters.com/courses/algorithms/"
+This is my walkthrough through the ThePrimeagen algorithms course